mikenath223/curriculum/web_development_101/javascript_basics/project_rock_paper_scissors.md

    1. At this point you should still just be using `console.log()` to display the results of each round and the winner at the end.
    2. Use `prompt()` to get input from the user.
 [Read the docs here if you need to.](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)
    3. Feel free to re-work your previous functions if you need to.
 Specifically, you might want to change the return value to something more useful.
-   4. Feel free to create more "helper" functions if you think it would be useful.
+   4. Feel free to create more "helper" functions if you think it would be useful.ion

 </div>